brennan/SimpleToDo/README.md

 - Ability to disassociate users from tasks.

-- Ability to reset the main screen to view all tasks after filtering by a single assignee's name.

 - The UI - it leaves much to be desired. :)

 - DRY up the code - many of the methods are repeated in the app's MainActivity and TaskActivity - this could could be shared across the activities utilizing fragments or otherwise.
+I could also include shared methods in a class and declare these methods static.

-- String values, colors, etc., should go in the `values` folder for straightforward localization.
+- String values, colors, etc., should go in the `values` folder for consistency and straightforward localization.

 - Unit tests.